-The terrorist organization "IS" had threatened in embassy with further attacks
+The terrorist organization “IS” had threatened to carry out further attacks in the embassy

-The terrorist organization "Islamic State" (IS) has again threatened Europe in a new video.
-Behind the creation of the message, in which one threatens with further assassinations such as in Paris, the media arm of the movement, Al-Hayat, stuck.
-The clip titled "Kill 'em wherever you find her" also includes a short passage at the beginning that appears to be a PGP encrypted email.
-The site has triggered some wild speculation.
+The terrorist organization "Islamic State" (IS) has made new threats to Europe in a new video.
+The media arm of the movement, Al-Hayat, is supposed to be behind the creation of the message, which threatens further attacks like in Paris.
+The clip entitled “Kill her wherever you can find her” also includes a short section at the beginning, which apparently shows a PGP-encrypted email.
+The job has triggered wild speculation.

-The tabloid "Mirror" even headline, it could be an indication of the next attack.
+The tabloid “Mirror” even headlined that it could be a sign of the next attack.

 - Edward Snowden (@Snowden) January 24, 2016

-But the excitement is unfounded, now appeases the NSA whistleblower Edward Snowden via Twitter.
-He took a closer look at a section of the video and points to oddities.
-The date of the generation of the RSA key is three days after the dissolution of the message, but immediately before the beginning of the attacks on the 13.
-November should have been sent.
-For this purpose, a base 16 value, which is fictitious, is used as the ID of the main key.
-Because it contains an "O" and an "H", although the hexadecimal number system knows only numbers from 0 to F. "It turns out that the IS can not even properly fake cryptography," comments Snowden the Fund amused.
+But the excitement is unjustified, the NSA whistleblower Edward Snowden appeased on Twitter.
+He took a closer look at an excerpt from the video and points out strange things.
+The date of generation of the RSA key is three days after the dissolution of the message, which is said to have been sent immediately before the attacks on November 13th.
+For this purpose, a base 16 value is used as the ID of the master key, which is fictitious.
+Because it contains an “O” and an “H”, although the hexadecimal number system only knows digits from 0 to F. "It turns out that IS can't even fake cryptography properly," Snowden comments, amused by the find.

 Source: The independend